c-w/github-data-challenge-2014/ReadMe.md

 and highly interpretable way to find structure and patterns in large collections of images.
 So that's the technique we are going to use to explore the "Humans of GitHub."
-The following figure shows the results of using Principal Component Analysis to find eigenfaces in our data-set of GitHub user-avatars.
+The following figure shows the results of using Principal Component Analysis to find 20 eigenfaces in our data-set of GitHub user-avatars.
+Every eigenface is tagged with the percentage of variance it explains.

 ![Eigenfaces of GitHub](visualization/montage.png "Eigenfaces of GitHub")